 The Company's Auditors, M/s.
-S. R. Batliboi & Co.
-LLP, Chartered Accountants, were appointed by the shareholders at the Annual General Meeting held on August 04, 2021, for further period of 5 consecutive years upto the conclusion of Nineteenth Annual General Meeting to be held in the year 2026.
+APT & Co.
+LLP, Chartered Accountants, were appointed by the shareholders at the Extra-Ordinary General Meeting held on April 14, 2025, to full fill the casual vacancy, and they shall hold office upto the conclusion of the ensuing Annual General Meeting.

 The report of the Statutory Auditors along with Notes to Schedules are enclosed to this Report.
-The observations made in the Auditors' Report are self-explanatory and therefore do not call for any further comments.
+The Statutory Auditor's Report for the Financial Year 2024-25 does not contain any qualification, reservation, adverse remarks or observation and the same forms part of this Annual Report.

-During the year under review, the Auditors have not reported any fraud under Section 143 (12) of the Companies Act, 2013 therefore no detail is required to be disclosed pursuant to Section 134(3)(ca) of the Companies Act, 2013.
+During the year under review, the Auditors have not reported any fraud under Section 143(12) of the Companies Act, 2013.
+Therefore, no detail is required to be disclosed pursuant to Section 134(3)(ca) of the Companies Act, 2013.